County Line: No Fear

 County Line: No Fear is a 2022 American action film and the third installment of the County Line film series.
 Tom Wopat returns as Sheriff Alden Rockwell, with the film airing on the INSP network.
-It was released exclusively for streaming on Vudu in December 2022, with the DVD version of the film expected to be released in April 2023.
+It was released exclusively for streaming on Vudu in December 2022, with the DVD version of the film released in April 2023.

 Plot

 Sheriff Alden Rockwell has his retirement interrupted when an organised crime gang begins to scale up its operations in a neighboring county and threatens the family of Jo Porter.
-Tom Wopat reprises the role of Rockwell, and Kelsey Crane again Sheriff Jo Porter.
+Tom Wopat reprises the role of Rockwell, and Kelsey Crane again plays Sheriff Jo Porter.
 Rockwell aims to help out to protect the future of both counties.